UEABIO/data-sci-v1/docs/19-Generalized-Linear-Models.md

 > Note there appears to be a negative interaction effect for Species:Mass, indicating that Begging calls do not increase with mass as much as you would expect for Warblers as compared to Cuckoos.

-Plot the mean regression line for each species:
+##Activity 1: Plot the mean regression line for each species:

+Hint: Use `broom::augment`.
+If we fit the model on the log scale, then we get the fitted generalized linear response (Y is on a log scale).
+The lines will be straight.
+We get an exponential curve in the scale of the original data, if we specify `type.predict = response` which is the **same** as a straight line in the log-scaled version of the data.
+Try both:

+### Variable scale

+<button id="displayTextunnamed-chunk-20" onclick="javascript:toggle('unnamed-chunk-20');">Show Solution</button>

+<div id="toggleTextunnamed-chunk-20" style="display: none"><div class="panel panel-default"><div class="panel-heading panel-heading1"> Solution </div><div class="panel-body">

 ```r
 # using augment allows you to generate fitted outcomes from the regression, make sure to set the predictions onto the response scale in order to 'back transform` the data onto the original scale